kiboschool/course-web-application-development/src/lessons/data-modeling/relations-and-normalization.md

 - Direct Messages
 - ...probably many others!

 Now that you've seen the basics of databases and forms, you are ready for more complicated data models, and schemas with many tables.
+Before learning how to design schemas _correctly_, let's see some of the errors and inconsistencies that can happen with bad schema design.

+## Video: Learn Database Normalization

+This video walks through all of the different kinds of data consistency errors and the normal forms that can make those inconsistencies impossible.

+<div class="embed"><iframe src="https://www.youtube.com/embed/GFQaEYEc8_8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>

 ## Anomalies and Inconsistencies

 When designing a schema, you want to make sure the data is correct, consistent, and easy to work with.

-Before learning how to design schemas _correctly_, let's see some of the errors and inconsistencies that can happen with bad schema design.

-Here's an orders table that also stores information about the _product_ and _customer_.
+Here's a poorly-designed _orders_ table that also stores information about the _product_ and _customer_.

 ```sql
 CREATE TABLE orders (